 NOTE: There are no scholarships currently available for candidates in the Certification-Only Program-Alternative Path to Certification.

-The 2018-2019 Scholarship Application is now posted.
+The 2021-2022 College of Education Scholarship Application is now available.
+The deadline to apply has been extended to no later than noon on Monday, March 8, 2021.
 No late applications will be accepted.
-Applicants should complete and submit only one scholarship application.
+Applicants should complete and submit only one online scholarship application.

 All scholarship recipients are selected by the Scholarship Committee.
-The letter will include the scholarship name, amount awarded, and an invite to attend the annual College of Education Scholarship Banquet.
+The letter will include the scholarship name, amount awarded, and an invite to attend the annual Scholarship Banquet in the Fall semester.